UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 ## Node types

+Kathleen's compute capability comprises 192 diskless compute nodes each with two 20-core Intel Xeon Gold 6248 2.5GHz processors, 192 gigabytes of 2933MHz DDR4 RAM, and an Intel OmniPath network.

+Two nodes identical to these, but with two 1 terabyte hard-disk drives added, serve as the login nodes.

 DSH contains three main node types: standard compute nodes, high memory nodes and GPU nodes.
 As new nodes as added over time with slightly newer processor variants, new letters are added.